lamhq/tech-notes/pages/devops/aws/2-compute/4-auto-scaling.md

 Instance Warm-up and Cooldown give instances the amount of time to respond to load and respond to health checks.

-**Instance Warm-up** stops instances from being placed behind the load balancer.
-It helps your instances to avoid fail the health check, and being terminated prematurely.
+**Instance Warm-up** ensures that newly launched instances have sufficient time to start handling application traffic before being considered part of the Auto Scaling group.
+It helps your instances to avoid fail the health check, and being terminated prematurely (until the warm-up time expires, a newly launched instance is not counted toward the aggregated metrics of the Auto Scaling group).

-**Instance cooldown** pauses auto scaling for a set amount of time.
-Helps ASG to scale successfully without overdoing it.
+**Instance cooldown** helps ASG to scale successfully without overdoing it.
+After an instance is launched or terminated, the Auto Scaling group suspends scaling activities for the specified cooldown period (default is 300 seconds).

 ## Steady state groups